check-sked/dune_analytics_api/README.md

 _Instructions for installation project and setting up the development environment:_

-After cloning the **dune-analytics-API** repository to your machine, run `npm i` in the root of the project's directory.
-This will install all of the necessary dependencies needed to use the tool.
+After cloning and opening the **dune-analytics-API** repository, run `npm i` in the root of the project's directory.
 The dependencies used include:

 - [esm](https://www.npmjs.com/package/esm)
 - [csv](https://www.npmjs.com/package/csv)